mbierman/unifi-installer-for-Firewalla/README.md

  curl -s -L -C- https://raw.githubusercontent.com/mbierman/unifi-installer/main/unifi_docker_install.sh | cat <(cat <(bash))
 ```

 **Standard disclaimer:** I can not be responsible for any issues that may result.
-NOthing in the script should in any wY, affect firewalla as a router or comprimise security.
+Nothing in the script should in any way, affect firewalla as a router or comprimise security.
 Happy to answer questions though if I can. :)

 If you need to reset the container (stop and remove and try again) run the following commands.